 What Does Collaborative Generation of Knowledge Mean?

+Two main core values of IRI membership are the peer-to-peer transfer of knowledge and the research on best practices in technological innovation.
+The key vehicles for participating in this learning-rich environment are the IRI Networks and Research activities.
+Together, volunteers share their experiences and research case studies to establish Best Practices regarding common issues of interest or concern.
 The research performed is leading-edge because it provides a broader and more diverse perspective for enhancing the effectiveness of technological innovation by leveraging experts across all industries.
 Participating in these unique groups provides an invaluable learning experience and wealth of network connections.
 Plenty of opportunities exist for in-person collaboration at meetings, as well as virtual interaction through online discussion forums.
 Browse one of the groups below for additional information.

 How Collaborative Learning at IRI Helps Me Work Smarter

 “I’m all about learning from others, understanding what works for them, finding and assessing best practices, and applying them to my situation and challenges.
 Utilizing IRI, the members, the research, and reports is a perfect way to collaborate with the best of the best, adjust the results to fit our own situation, and move ahead quickly.”- Sue Burek, former chair, PILOT Steering Committee

 When IRI members have complex challenges, PILOT swoops in!

 - Connect with other members facing the same challenge.

 - Select and deploy the right tools to dive into the challenge.